emliri/multimedia-js/README.md

 We support down to Node.js v8.10.0 and higher and are running our CI on v11.

 ## Lint

+We use ESlint and some plugins and parsers specificly for TS to get the job done really well.
+Some plain ES rules are disabled since they clash with some TS idioms.

 ```
 npm run lint